mahan-khoshdel/python-library-management/readme.md

 - Data Relationships
 - Python Data Structures
 - Software Design Principles
 ---

-# 🚧 Future Improvements
+# Future Improvements

-The project can be extended with additional features such as:
+This project can be expanded with additional features such as:
 - Complete CRUD operations for all entities
 - Book management
 - Member management